wootzapp/docusaurus-www/docs/important/privacy.md

 We share data with trusted third-party providers (such as cloud services, analytics, payment processors, and crash reporting tools) who process data on our behalf under strict contractual terms.

 ### b.
 With Third-Party Partners (for AI & Data Solutions)
 With your explicit consent, we may share your data—often in an aggregated or de-identified form—with partner companies in the AI and data analytics space.
 Such transfers may involve compensation and will be conducted in compliance with applicable data protection laws.
-Once your data is shared, it is subject to the partner’s own privacy policies.
+Once your data is shared, it is subject to the partner's own privacy policies.

 ### c.
 Legal and Regulatory Disclosures
 We may disclose your personal data if required to do so: